zhanksun/zhanksun.github.io/_posts/2020-03-14-a-fun-website.md

 Hospital A |10,000 | 1,500 | 15%
 Hospital B |8,000 | 1,000 | 12.5%

-Include the lurking variable: severity
+Include the lurking variable: severity of patients

 &emsp; | Mortality rate for severe patients | Mortality rate for mild patients :--- | :--- | :--- |